FacultadDeIngenieria/prog2/classes/exceptions/presentation.md

 ## Hierarchy

-Exceptions are just Java objects with all of them extending from Throwable
+Exceptions are just Java objects with all of them extending from Throwable.

 There are three main categories of exceptional conditions: